WAIKANAE BOATING CLUB HISTORY

 FROM WINDSWEPT SAND TO POPULAR BOATING CLUB

-Recreational fishing at Waikanae Beach started to become a way of life from the early 1940s
+Recreational boating and fishing at Waikanae Beach started to become a way of life from the 1940s and today we provide the only safe recreational boat launching point between Waikanae river and Otaki.

-There was beachfront but no club house and locals and holidaymakers used a few available farm tractors to launch boats down a sandy beach cutting at the seaward end of Waimea Road.
+There was beachfront, but no club house, and locals and holidaymakers used available farm tractors or trucks to launch boats down a sandy beach cutting at the seaward end of Waimea Road.

 In 1943 one of Waikanae’s first real estate agents Wilf Harry became the second owner of an emerging motor camp on 32 acres of beach front stretching from what is now the Boating Club to Eruini Street and along both sides of Tutere Street.